 All you need are brushes & paint (preferably fabric paint), potatoes, cookie cutters, & napkins.
 We found our napkins in a Charity Shop, just perfect for this activity.

 We sliced our potatoes in half & pushed in our cookie cutters.

 Using a sharp knife I cut around the cookie cutter (while it was still in the potato) to create the raised shape we would use for printing.

-We spread the napkin out (with a plastic bag underneath to prevent the paint damaging any surfaces) & Minnie got printing with our homemade stampers.
-(We pressed the cut potato shape onto a tea towel first to absorb some of the moisture before applying the paint.)
+We spread the napkin out (with a plastic bag underneath to prevent the paint from seeping through & damaging any surfaces) & Minnie got printing with our homemade stampers.
+We found that pressing our potato shape onto a tea towel first absorbed some of the moisture before we applied the paint.

 Green fingerprints finished off the design & we left the napkins to dry.

-It's lovely to think these will be discovered by our guests at the dinning table on Christmas Day!
+It's lovely to think these will be discovered by our guests at the dining table on Christmas Day!

 Designer napkins created by a 3yr old!
-And a neat gift to take away too!
 Instead of using potato prints, how about getting creative with paintbrushes, sponge shapes or handprints.
 So many opportunities to explore creativity, design, pattern & colour while creating a unique eco-friendly napkin for your Christmas table.